 We used the Grades of Assessment, Development and Evaluation (GRADE) system checklist[33,34] which is commonly used for quality assessment in systematic reviews.
 However, GRADE does not rate observational studies based on whether they controlled for selection bias.
 Therefore, we supplemented the GRADE score with the ‘Quality of Effectiveness Estimates from Non-randomised Studies’ (QuEENS) checklist.[35]

-cRandomised studies were considered to have low risk of bias.
+Randomised studies were considered to have a low risk of bias.
 Non-randomised studies that account for selection on observable variables, such as propensity score matching (PSM), were categorised as high risk of bias unless they provided adequate assumption checks or compared the results to those from other methods, in which case they may be classed as medium risk.
-Non-randomised studies that account for selection on both observables and unobservables, such as regression with difference-in-differences (DiD) or Heckman sample selection models, were considered to have medium risk of bias – some of these studies were graded as high or low risk depending on sufficiency of assumption checks and comparison with results from other methods.
+Non-randomised studies that account for selection on both observables and unobservables, such as regression with difference-in-differences (DiD) or Heckman sample selection models, were considered to have a medium risk of bias – some of these studies were graded as high or low risk depending on sufficiency of assumption checks and comparison with results from other methods.

 Heterogeneity of health insurance programmes across countries and variability in empirical methods used across studies precluded a formal meta-analysis.
-We therefore conducted a narrative synthesis of the literature and did not report the effect size.
+We, therefore, conducted a narrative synthesis of the literature and did not report the effect size.
 Throughout this review, we only considered three possible effects: positive outcome, negative outcome, or no statistically significant effect (here defined as p-value > 0.1).

 Results